M-Indicator

-M-Indicator is a transportation related mobile application that primarily provides information about public transportation in the cities of Mumbai and Pune.
-It contains details about 232 trains, making 3,000 daily trips through 108 stations on the city's suburban train network.
+M-Indicator (stylised as m-Indicator) is a timetable app that primarily provides information about public transportation in the cities of Mumbai and Pune.
+It contains details about 232 trains, making 3,000 daily trips through 108 stations on the Mumbai's suburban train network.
 It has 84,000 timetable entries.
+It was created in 2010 by Sachin Teke.

-The application has been downloaded by over 1 crore users.
-It was created in 2010 by Sachin Teke, an IT engineer who is the founder and CEO of Mobond Software Consultancy, which owns the application.
-The application hosts a chat on which Mumbai's 75 lakh commuters share real time information about rescheduling or cancellation of train services.
+m-Indicator has been downloaded by over 1 crore users on Android.
+It hosts a chat on which Mumbai's 75 lakh commuters share real-time information about rescheduling or cancellation of train services.

 History

-A news story written in January 2012 describes the application as "a little known company's mobile app".
-The application could then be installed on any Android and Java phone.
+A news story published on Moneylife in January 2012 describes m-Indicator as "a little known company's mobile app".
+The application could then be installed on Android and Java phones.
 It informs that the application developers preferred anonymity, describing themselves as "mobond.com is an organisation of enthusiastic software developers having the aim of providing free software products."
 Mobond is expanded as "bonding the mob".
 The creator informs that in the name m-Indicator, "m" stands for mobile and Mumbai, and "Indicator" for what it means.

 Creator

-The creator of this application, Sachin Teke, is an IT engineer and an alumnus of VJTI of the 2006 batch.
-He began his career working for a software firm developing mobile applications.
-Living in Nerul, his work had him commuting to SEEPZ daily, using a train between Nerul and Kurla, then a bus, and after that an auto-rickshaw.
+m-Indicator was developed by Sachin Teke, an IT engineer and alumnus of VJTI of the 2006 batch.
+Living in Nerul in Navi Mumbai, his work had him commuting to SEEPZ daily, using a train between Nerul and Kurla, then a bus, followed by an auto-rickshaw.
 He faced uncertainty regarding train schedules, more so in the evening on his way back home.
-According to Teke, the need for a reliable schedule information system was fundamental, considering the number of commuters who travel by train; however, it was not available.
-Therefore, Teke decided to create one himself, for which he quit his job in 2010.
+According to Teke, the need for a reliable schedule information system was fundamental, considering the number of commuters who travel by train in Mumbai.
+Teke quit his job to develop m-Indicator and work on it full-time through his company Mobond.